USS Hunter Liggett: Commercial service

 The USSB owned Palmetto State, one of the type known as "535's" for their length overall in commercial service, was renamed Pan America and operated for the USSB as the Pan America Line by the Munson Steamship Line along with sisters American Legion, Southern Cross and Western World on a New York to Rio de Janeiro, Montevideo and Buenos Aires route with Santos, added during return voyages.

 As the USSB sold off its vessels the Munson Steamship Line bought the four vessels operating for its Pan America Line service in February 1926.
 Each ship, including Pan America, was purchased for a price of $1,026,000.

 Army transport

-Pan America was transferred to the War Department for operation as a United States Army transport and renamed Hunter Liggett in February 1939 and converted at New York by Robbins Dry Dock and Repair Company.
+Pan America was transferred to the War Department for operation as a United States Army transport and renamed Hunter Liggett in February 1939 and converted at New York by Robins Dry Dock and Repair Company.
 From April USAT Hunter Liggett operated from New York to San Francisco with one West Coast to Hawaii voyage until September when she began operating from New York to Charleston and Cristobal, Panama.
 In January 1940 the ship returned to the West Coast for Army maneuvers before voyaging to Honolulu and returning to New York where she remained on the service between there and San Francisco until undergoing repairs June–July 1940 before resuming normal operations.
 On 27 May 1941 Hunter Liggett was turned over to the Navy.